Participation Requirements for Fellows

 Application Process for Fellows

-You must be a current Harvard graduate student to apply.
+You must be a current Harvard graduate student, postdoc, or fellow to apply.
 Please submit your resume, a cover letter, and one-page “charity pitch” to firstname.lastname@example.org.

 - Cover letter